release-it/release-it/docs/github-releases.md

 # GitHub Releases

-The "Releases" tab on GitHub projects links to a page to store the changelog.
+The "Releases" tab on GitHub projects links to a page containing the project's history, or changelog.
 Releases are attached to an existing Git tag, so make sure the [Git part](./git.md) is configured correctly.

 Unsurprisingly, release-it uses this feature extensively:
 [release-it's releases page](https://github.com/release-it/release-it/releases).